Recognizing organizations and individuals for their unparalleled commitment to Main Street.

 Founder’s Award Recipients:

-Each year, a jury of downtown management professionals selects an organization or individual that has demonstrated an extraordinary commitment to comprehensively addressing the needs of Connecticut’s downtowns.
+Each year, an organization or individual is selected that has demonstrated an extraordinary commitment to comprehensively addressing the needs of Connecticut’s downtowns.
 Past recipients are listed below.

 2011 – Connecticut Public Radio / WNPR for Where We Live